bjchia/bjchia.github.io/fitness.md

 layout: page
 title: Health & Fitness
 ---
+> There is a difference between: “Working out to have summer body” and “Working out because that is who you are.”

 ## Proposed Fall Quarter 2017 Work-Out Schedule:
 * Monday: Back/Bicep (Deadlift and Squat)